massdriver-cloud/xo/src/bundles/README.md

 title: AWS VPC
 # A human friendly description for the bundle, this _WILL_ show up in the UI
 description: AWS VPV bundle with public, private, and internal subnets
+# The provisioner this bundle runs
+provisioner: terraform
+# The visibility scope of this bundle on massdriver.sh
+access: public
+# bundle or architecture type
+type: bundle

 # YAML format of a JSON Schema for schema-inputs.json
 # Include everything you would include besides: $schema, title, $id, description